Samsara Inc. (NYSE:IOT) CEO Sanjit Biswas Sells 96,000 Shares of Stock

 - On Tuesday, March 5th, Sanjit Biswas sold 96,000 shares of Samsara stock.
 The shares were sold at an average price of $33.20, for a total value of $3,187,200.00.

-IOT has been the subject of several recent analyst reports.
-Loop Capital initiated coverage on Samsara in a research note on Thursday.
-They issued a “buy” rating and a $42.00 price target for the company.
-StockNews.com upgraded Samsara from a “sell” rating to a “hold” rating in a research note on Tuesday, March 5th.
-Six equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of $32.60.
+IOT has been the subject of a number of recent research reports.
+StockNews.com upgraded Samsara from a “sell” rating to a “hold” rating in a report on Tuesday, March 5th.
+Loop Capital started coverage on shares of Samsara in a research note on Thursday, April 18th.
+They set a “buy” rating and a $42.00 price objective for the company.
+Five research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average target price of $32.60.

 Get Our Latest Research Report on IOT